tosdr/tosback-versions/Zendesk/Privacy Policy.md

 _Mobile Application:_

-When you download and use our Services, we automatically collect information on the type of device you use, and the operating system version, to perform our Service Agreement with you.
+When you or your Agents download and use our Services, we automatically collect information such as the type of device you use, the operating system version of the device, the cellular carrier facilitating connection to the mobile application, and the country the connection is arising from, to perform our obligations under our Master Subscription Agreement with our Subscribers.

 4\.
 Information That We Collect From You on our Websites
 --------------------------------------------------------